guatzin818/www/Features.md

 Support following application:

-* regression, objective function is L2 loss
+* regression, the objective function is L2 loss
-* binary classification, objective function is logloss
+* binary classification, the objective function is logloss
-* lambdarank, objective is lambdarank with NDCG
+* lambdarank, the objective function is lambdarank with NDCG

 Support following metrics: